sokkyyy/Assignment2/README.md

 # DELANI STUDIOS
-Porfolio website for Delani Studios, a software development company.
+Portfolio website for Delani Studios, a software development company.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.